Gardening classes with a

 where each curiosity could be thoroughly

-my way over the past 10 years through
+came my way over the past 12 years through my

-teaching new gardeners is just as much about
+approach to teaching is just as much about

 instilling an excitement over the gardening

 experience as it is about teaching